Business events overview

 The next step is to manage the endpoints.

-The number of endpoints that can subscribe to the same business event in a legal entity is limited to ten by default.
-This can be changed on the Business events parameters page.
+- Endpoints allowed per event – The maximum number of endpoints that can subscribe to the same business event in a legal entity.
+The default value is 10.

 Activating business events